 Centralized Exchanges (CEXs)

-A centralized crypto exchange is created and owned by a single organization.
+A centralized exchange is created and owned by a single organization.
 Acting as an intermediary, matching buyers and sellers.
 Notable centralized exchanges include Coinbase, Binance, Kraken, and Gemini, to mention a few.

 One of the key defining features of centralized exchanges is that they are custodial.
 This means that when you want to trade on a CEX, the service retains the final right over your coins.
 That’s because the exchange keeps the private keys to the wallet and provides you with login details so you can access it.